JapneetSingh/Chronos-Quartz/README.md

 ### Motivation and Overview
-Reverse Image Search is a growing field which is largely expected to improve the way we search online in the coming few years.
+Reverse Image Search is a growing field which is largely expected to improve the way we search online in the coming years.
 Image-based features can either be used as an alternative or additional signals to improve the efficacy of search engines.
-The field is growing quickly with a number of companies jumping on the bandwagon.
-I wanted to put my skills to test and develop my own version of reverse image search and chose wrist watches as test subjects.<br/>
+Chronos&Quartz is my  reverse image search engine for watches.
 The goal of my project was to use a picture to find similar men's wrist watches on amazon.

 The results can be viewed on my app: .........................